DaveVoorhis/Wrapd/README.md

 It's pronounced "wrapped", "rapid" and "rapt."

 Highly opinionated, Wrapd doesn't hide SQL from you.
-Instead, it's a *SQL amplifier* to make SQL easier to use and better Java-integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.
+Instead, it's a *SQL amplifier* that makes SQL easier to use and better Java- integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.